-1. From the prior agreed-upon procedures documentation, we observed the following loans and leases were outstanding as of December 31, 2018.
-The amount did not agree to the Village's January 1, 2019 balance on the summary we used in procedure 3 for the 1.5% OWDA Loan for Sewer Plant Upgrade.
-The remaining amounts agreed to the Villages January 1, 2019 balances on the summary we used in procedure 3.
+1. From the prior agreed-upon procedures documentation, we observed the following bonds and loans were outstanding as of December 31, 2018.
+These amounts agreed to the Villages January 1, 2019 balances on the summary we used in procedure 3.